Shruti-Shete/Tic-Tac-Toe/README.md

 **Buttons and Click Handling:**

-The game board consists of nine buttons arranged in a 3x3 grid (button1 to button9).\\
+The game board consists of nine buttons arranged in a 3x3 grid (button1 to button9).<br />
-Clicking a button triggers the checker function, which alternately places "X" or "O" on the button based on the current state.\\
+Clicking a button triggers the checker function, which alternately places "X" or "O" on the button based on the current state.<br />
 The click variable is used to alternate between "X" and "O."

 **Scoring Logic:**

-The scores function is called after each move to check if any player has won.
+The scores function is called after each move to check if any player has won.<br />
 If a player wins, the corresponding buttons are highlighted, and their score is incremented.

 **Resetting the Game:**